haiderali27/turtleism_cleaner/README.md

  ros2 run turtlesim turtle_teleop_key

 2. Clone the repository to your ROS 2 WS folder
-3. Run the following command in the src forlder colcon build --packages-select turtlesim_cleaner
+3. Run the following commands in the ros2 WS folder

+colcon build --packages-select turtlesim_cleaner
+. install/setup.bash
 4. To go to goal straightly use this command.

 ros2 run turtlesim_cleaner gotogoal_straight 1 1 1.57 0.1 0.01